SuLab/Applied-Bioinformatics/Configuration.md

 ### 1. install linux
 * follow instructions at https://docs.microsoft.com/en-us/windows/wsl/install-win10
-   * follow instructions for "WSL 1"
+   * choose "Ubuntu" for your linux distribution.
-   * choose "Ubuntu 18.04 LTS" for your linux distribution.
+   * be sure to follow the link in "Complete initialization of your distro", which will take you to [this page](https://docs.microsoft.com/en-us/windows/wsl/initialize-distro).

 ### 2. install cmder
 * download 'mini' version from http://cmder.net/